John-Abbott-College/6P3-Notes/wk10/message-routing-storage.md

 Message routing involves the following steps:

 1. Create a custom endpoint (if not using the built-in  `events` endpoint which catches all events).
-	- Choose between a Storage or Event Hubs (the Service Buses are not covered in this course).
+	- Choose between Storage or Event Hubs (the Service Buses are not covered in this course).
 	- Create a Storage account if necessary.
 2. Add a new route and associate it with the endpoint created above.
 3. Set a routing query that will "catch" the message into the route.